 This is amazing as the prophecy, which doesn't have to be this accurate at all, matches to the day!

 1. Daniel is a 2nd Century BC book

 This goes a little beyond the purpose of this article.
 Nevertheless, the times and facts don't match with this.
 Aside from the fact that Antiochus didn't destroy the Temple, which like everything else in an unverifiably subjective theory is ascribed to Daniel being "in error," the Messiah that he speaks of is forcibly picked as Onias III who died in 171/0 BC.
-This makes the 434 years start from the first Babylonian captivity in 605/4 BC which Daniel and Jeremiah mention.
-So Daniel was knowledgeable enough (and he's not following Jeremiah who gives the time as the 3rd, not 4th year of Jehoiakim) to know of the Babylonian reckoning that squares this with the Non-Accession Reckoning used by Jeremiah, yet he's dumb enough to get a ton of details, many from his lifetime, wrong.
+This makes the 434 years start from the first Babylonian captivity in 605/4 BC which Daniel mentions (after Carchemish when Nebuchadnezzar went to Palestine, perhaps because of the Egyptian-installed Jehoiakim).
+So Daniel was knowledgeable enough (and he's not following Jeremiah, whose book he knows [Dan.
+9:2], who gives the time as the 3rd, not 4th year of Jehoiakim) to know of the Babylonian reckoning that squares this with the Non-Accession Reckoning used by Jeremiah, yet he's dumb enough to get a ton of details, many from his lifetime, wrong.